My research focuses on three main topics, click below to find out more.

 Collaborators & coauthors: The Read Group (Penn State), Troy Day (Queen's University Canada).

-Asked to imagine 'the immune response', most of us would probably call to mind an army of soldier-like cells, hunting & killing parasites.
-Yet, killing an enemy is not the only way to limit its growth; restricting access to resources with a 'siege' or 'scorched earth' strategy can also be effective.
-Understanding which defense strategies the host employs, and when, is important if we are to understand the defenses that parasites evolve in response.
-Moreover, this will help us understand 'who' (parasite vs. host). causes disease; crucial if we are to know 'who' to target our treat at and maximize its efficacy.
+Most of us imagine the immune response as an army of cells, hunting & killing parasites.
+Yet, killing an enemy population is not the only way to limit its growth; restricting access to resources with a can also be effective.
+Elucidating the defense strategies the host employs to fight off infection is essential for understanding the evolution of parasite counter-defenses.
+It will also help to understand 'who' (parasite vs. host). causes disease & thus 'who' to target treatment at.

 Key papers: Wale et al. (2019) PNAS